tkonopka/crossmap/docs/install.rst

 If you do not yet have ``npm``, or if your version is below 6.13, install it by following the instructions on the `node home page <https://nodejs.org/>`_.

-The front-end uses certain javascript packages.
-To install all the requirement, navigate into the ``crosschat`` directory and install the application.
+The front-end relies on some external javascript packages.
+To install all the requirements, navigate into the ``crosschat`` directory and install the application.

 .. code:: bash